yiisoft/docs/guide/en/concept/configuration.md

 Best practices:

-- Do not use parameters directly in your application, configure services instead.
+- Do not use parameters, constants or environment variables directly in your application, configure services instead.

 ## Dependency Injection Container